 - 1. Employment Generation: The Commission found the proposed mini-storage facility would disserve the redevelopment efforts of the area from becoming an employment generating hub. - a.
 A portion of the Commission's discussion focused on the intent of the Labor Intensive (LI) overlay.
-As mentioned above, the Labor Intensive overlay has no regulatory bearing in today's current City Code, even though the LI suffix remains on the zoning map.
-Planning staff researched the LI overlay that used to be in effect and found that a ministorage facility was not on the list of prohibited uses.
+The Labor Intensive (LI) overlay zone no longer applies specific use or development standards after adoption of the new Planning and Development Code in 2013.
+Per Chapter 17.320 of the Sacramento City Code, "Development in the Labor Intensive (LI) overlay zone is subject to the requirements of the underlying zone."
+Therefore, the Labor Intensive overlay has no regulatory bearing in today's current City Code, even though the LI suffix remains on the zoning map.
+Planning staff researched the LI overlay that used to be in effect and found that a mini-storage facility was not on the list of prohibited uses.
 Therefore, if this application was submitted to the City at the time the LI overlay was in effect, the mini-storage use would not have been prohibited and would have followed a similar planning entitlement review process for a Conditional Use Permit, as being requested today. - b.
 Planning staff considered the community's concern regarding employment generating uses in the area and found there have been a number of recent development approvals that stimulate job growth.
 Specifically, a new 32,000 square foot nursing facility is under construction southwest of the subject site (P14-038).
-Next to the nursing facility is a 100,000 square foot assisted living with memory care facility (P15-041).
+Next to the nursing facility is a

+100,000 square foot assisted living with memory care facility (P15-041).
 This facility contains approximately 113 patient beds and is currently under construction.
 Lastly, south of the above-mentioned projects, is a new 71,000 square foot behavioral health care hospital that is nearing construction completion (P13-011).
 Figure 2 in the Background Information section below illustrates the subject site in relation to the above mentioned projects and other nearby development.